elatov/elatov.github.io/_posts/2012-04-08-ubuntu-11-10-vms-experience-high-storage-latency-on-esxi-5-0.md

-Since the apt-xapian-index just indexes all the aptitude packages, I didn&#8217;t really see a problem with disabling it.
-After I disabled that cron job, I haven&#8217;t seen any high latency on any of the VMs.
+Since the apt-xapian-index just indexes all the aptitude packages, I didn't really see a problem with disabling it.
+After I disabled that cron job, I haven't seen any high latency on any of the VMs.

 <div class="SPOSTARBUST-Related-Posts">
   <H3>